Understanding Inheritance and Composition in PHP Object-Oriented Programming

 Common Mistakes to Avoid

-Understanding common pitfalls helps you write better object-oriented code from the start.
+Understanding common pitfalls helps you write better object-oriented code from the start and avoid refactoring work later.

 Creating deep inheritance hierarchies to model every variation in a domain is another common error.
 As the domain grows, these hierarchies become unmanageable.
-Composition models variations through interchangeable components, which scales more predictably.
+Composition models variations through interchangeable components, which scales more predictably and with less risk of breaking existing functionality.

 Relying on inheritance for code reuse rather than for polymorphism is a subtle mistake.
 Inheritance is most powerful when it enables treating different types uniformly through a common interface.
-Using it merely to share code between unrelated classes usually indicates that composition better serves the design.
+Using it merely to share code between unrelated classes usually indicates that composition better serves the design and produces more maintainable results.

 Building Maintainable PHP Applications